luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to content_](#content)

-## Part 1 - GPU computing and iterative solvers
+## Part 1 - Fast iterative solvers
+In this first part of the workshop we will implement an efficient implicit iterative and matrix-free solver to solve the time-dependent nonlinear diffusion equation in 2D.
 <!-- ### Why Julia
 _by Mauro Werder_